 At the same time, convicts were subjected to grueling conditions and physically demanding labor at the Bellwood Quarry, also in northwest Atlanta, where they extracted and crushed granite.
 Bellwood Quarry is now the centerpiece of major infrastructure projects in and around Westside Park, which connects to the Beltline’s Westside Trail.
 Neighborhoods adjacent to the Beltline corridor are predominantly Black and lower-income and experiencing “high pressure for gentrification” in a city that persistently ranks among the most inequitable in the United States.

-The Truth and Transformation Initiative is organizing an equity-focused, multi-stakeholder engagement effort to build a memorial about convict leasing at Atlanta’s newest and largest public green space, Westside Reservoir Park.
+The Truth and Transformation Program is organizing an equity-focused, multi-stakeholder engagement effort to build a memorial about convict leasing at Atlanta’s newest and largest public green space, Westside Reservoir Park.
 Our goal is to create a collaboration across sectors that demands equity and mutual respect to create transformation.

 The forced labor system (and racial terror) in the post-Reconstruction era were inter-connected actions towards the goal of subjugating African Americans to a place of inferiority and claiming an entitlement to their labor for economic and political gain.
 Affected Black families suffered untold pain of separation from loved ones and severe economic insecurity due to generations receiving little to no pay for their work – contributing to the now largest racial wealth gap in the country.
 Today, many of the areas of forced labor in Georgia have suffered devastating effects of economic divestment, while the descendants of convict leasers have assumed mass amounts of wealth from their practices.
 Some of the largest companies in Georgia directly benefited from or derived their initial capital from forced labor earnings.
 From a federal lens, studies have shown that the convict labor system has contributed to higher unemployment, lower participation in the labor force and slower growth of manufacturing wages.